Ebimsv/Machine_Learning_Course/README.md

         - for loop with dictionary
         - for loop in a single line (list comprehension)

-- Functions:
+- Functions
-    - Parameters and Arguments:
+    - Parameters and Arguments
         - Argument syntax
         - Parameters syntax
     - function annotations